-Investors From 145 Countries To Seek Investment Opportunities During The 2024 AIM Congress In May In Abu Dhabi
+Investors from 145 countries to seek investment opportunities during the 2024 AIM Congress in May in Abu Dhabi

-(MENAFN- Mid-East) Abu Dhabi, UAE: AIM Congress, the pinnacle gathering for global investment leaders, is poised to welcome an elite roster of top-tier investors to its esteemed platform.
+(MENAFN- EmailWire) Abu Dhabi, UAE – (ARAB NEWSWIRE) -- AIM Congress, the pinnacle gathering for global investment leaders, is poised to welcome an elite roster of top-tier investors to its esteemed platform.
 Set to take place from May 7 to May 9, 2024, in Abu Dhabi, United Arab Emirates, AIM Congress 2024 stands as a beacon for harnessing new potential in the ever-evolving global economic landscape.

-With the theme“Adapting to a Shifting Investment Landscape: Harnessing New Potential for Global Economic Development,” the 2024 AIM Congress boasts an impressive lineup of participants, including over 25 government ministers, 45 city mayors, 12 central bank governors, 900+ speakers, 450 dialogue sessions, 7 high-level roundtable meetings, 9 global stock markets, 50+ unicorns, and more than 12,000 delegates representing 175 countries worldwide, in 27 joint events organized in cooperation with 304+ international and global partners.
-Among these luminaries are some of the most influential investors shaping the global investment landscape.

 Among the esteemed investors scheduled to attend are the following.